harmony-one/h/progress/alaina-furstenberg.md

+2025-04-09 Wed: [Thread](https://x.com/harmonyprotocol/status/1910058615492530181) on Berachain.
+Review of the Harmony x Colossus Integration.
+Insights: This integration gives ONE greater exposure by making it accessible to institutions through trusted custody platforms like Fireblocks, Ledger, and DFNS.

+2025-04-08 Tue: Research and wrote [thread](https://x.com/harmonyprotocol/status/1909686036277739543) on the Big Basis Trade.
+Insights: The basis trade has quietly become one of the biggest hidden risks in the market—$800B of leveraged exposure that can shake both bonds and stocks when it unwinds.
+Revisions to the Colossus animation.

 2025-04-07 Mon: Meeting with Li, Artem, and Rika.
 Action items: Create twitter content related to Artem's portfolio and impermanent loss report.
 Continuation of animating graphics for Colossus.

 ---